 If you are interested in having a film premiere, private screening or production at the museum, please email email@example.com.

 The National Infantry Foundation are education partners with Livingbattlefield, the production team behind the groundbreaking World War II film series, The American Road to Victory. (read the official press release here).

 The series has already been seen on over 1,200 broadcasts through PBS affiliates nationwide, as well as numerous screenings in public libraries across the country.
-OnVeterans Day 2011, we presented the third film in the series, The Americans in the Bulge, on our IMAX screen and hosted a Q&A session with a panel of WWII veterans and the film director Richard Lanni.
+On Veterans Day 2011, the museum premiered the third film in the series, The Americans in the Bulge, on the giant screen and hosted a Q&A session with a panel of WWII veterans and the film director, Richard Lanni.

 The American Road to Victory trilogy chronicles the decisive actions that made victory in Europe possible – D-Day, Operation Market Garden, and the Battle of the Bulge – through a combination of striking visuals and detailed historical research.
 The films are presented by colorful historian Ellwood von Seibold, one of Europe’s leading battlefield guides and an honorary officer in the U.S. Army.
 To bring history alive, each film features rare archive footage and powerful interviews with combat veterans, seamlessly integrated with computer-generated imagery and historical reenactment.

 As home of the Army’s most rigorous training and indoctrination programs since the early 20thcentury – including the Infantry, Armor, Ranger, and Officer Candidate Schools – Fort Benning has been responsible for the training of millions of American heroes, including many of the WWII veterans featured in the American Road to Victory series.